-The maximum amount that the Group has guaranteed under the financial guarantee contract is US\$6,500,000 at 31 December 2022 (2023: nil).
-At the end of the reporting period, the management has assessed impairment and considers that the probability of default by the associate is remote given its strong financial background.
+The maximum amount that the Group has guaranteed under the financial guarantee contract is US\$5,000,000 at 31 December 2024 (2023: nil).
+The Group assessed that the fair value at initial recognition of the financial guarantee was insignificant.
+At the end of the reporting period, the management has assessed impairment and concluded that there has been no significant increase in credit risk since initial recognition of the financial guarantee contracts.
 Accordingly, the loss allowance for the financial guarantee contract issued by the Group is measured at an amount equal to 12m ECL.
-For the years ended 31 December 2022, the Group has assessed that the ECL for the financial guarantee contract is insignificant and thus no loss allowance is recognised.
-Details of the financial guarantee contract are set out in note 36(a).
+For the year ended 31 December 2024, the Group has assessed that the ECL for the financial guarantee contract is insignificant and thus no loss allowance is recognised.
+Details of the financial guarantee contract are set out in note 35(a).